thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 #### Uplink Notifications Topic

-These node-specific topics are used by Integration Executors to **send direct replies to specific TBMQ nodes**, typically in response to one-time operations such as validation or connection checks.
+These node-specific topics are used by Integration Executors to **send direct replies to specific TBMQ nodes**, typically in response to one-time operations.
 The topic is dynamically constructed using the target node's service ID.

-Examples include:

-- Replying to a **“Check Connection”** requests.
-- Sending **validation results or error details** back to the initiating TBMQ node.
+For example, they are used to reply to **“Check Connection”** requests and to send **validation results or error details** back to the initiating TBMQ node.

 This mechanism ensures that responses are routed to the correct instance in clustered environments and maintains accurate request-response correlation.